Informative Note

 3. Unlike the practice in some other EU Member States, intra-group transactions remain subject to VAT.
 This means the absence of intra-group neutralisation may reduce the attractiveness of the regime, especially for entities with partial input VAT restriction and significant intra-group flows.

-Given the cash management benefits that this regime may offer, companies are advised to assess their eligibility, namely whether they satisfy the legal requirements and whether accumulated VAT credits exist at each entity.
+Given the cash management benefits that this regime may offer, companies are advised to assess their eligibility, specifically whether they satisfy the legal requirements and whether accumulated VAT credits exist at each entity.

 Keep up to date